 Your second option through HBO Now is to enable the Cellular Playback Warning, which will warn you that streaming HBO Now with a data connection uses a large amount.
 Hopefully, this will make you think twice about whether or not you really need to watch that HBO show on your phone right now.
 Using the same path as before, click menu, Settings, and Video Playback.
 This time, however, click the second blue toggle to enable the Cellular Playback Warning.
 You will now be warned about your data usage.

 Be proactive about monitoring your data usage.
 Make sure that, before you sign up for HBO Now, you are aware of how much data you use.
 Also, make a note of how many shows and movies you watch using HBO Now, using the 1 GB-per-hour rule.
 Remember that this may not be exact, as all shows stream at slightly different rates.

 You can also use your mobile device to check how much data you have used, and how much you have left in your billing period.
 Depending on your provider, this may differ, but this can generally be found in your phone’s Settings, under Data or Data Usage.
 Note that these data trackers usually begin tracking on the day that you activate your mobile phone, so they are not necessarily in line with your billing period.

 One of the most common mistakes made when a user signs up for a streaming service is that they do not proactively research how much data they are currently using.
 As a result, they go way over their allotted amount for the month.

 If you don’t have unlimited Internet or data, you should check with your Internet service provider to see if you may need to upgrade your plan, or what the costs will be if you go over your monthly data limit.
 Many providers now allow you to monitor your data usage, and will send you a warning when you get close to going over your monthly limit.

-If you think you have the data under control, check out our review of HBO Now to determine if this streaming service will meet your needs.
+If you think you have the data under control, check out our next tutorial: a review of HBO Now to determine if this streaming service will meet your needs.